MassBailFund/MassBailFund/README.md

 ## Setup
 1. Clone down repo
 1. Download and install mysql
-1. Download and install node (execjs depends on it)
+1. Download and install node if it's not already installed
-1. I'd advise using a ruby version manager such as chruby, and make sure that you're using >= ruby 2.3.
+1. I'd advise using a ruby version manager such as chruby or rvm, and make sure that you're using >= ruby 2.3.
 Run `bundle install`.
+(You may have to run `gem install bundler` if you do not already have it)
 1. Run `MA_BAIL_USER_PASSWORD=[your desired user password here] rails db:reset` You may also wish to alter the username associated with that user in seed.rb.
+    * If you run into errors, check that the username and password for your root mysql user matches those in database.yml
+    * Also confirm that your desired user password meets the minimum length requirements
 1. Check to see that all tests are passing with `rspec spec`.
 1. Run the site with `rails s`, then go to localhost:3000 to see if it works!